 Anything on mythology/paganism/heathenism.
 I'm just into the stories/imagery.

-(B) Many..
-Here are just a few examples:
+(B) Too many to list currently.
+Will revise this soon.
+Here are just a few genres:

 Shows I'm really into include: